Controlling Weeds

 - Appropriate use of delayed or early seeding, depending on primary weed pressures

-- Proper seedbed weed control, including use of false seedbed techniques
+- Proper seedbed weed control

 - Use of tillage (pre-seeding, pre-emergent, post‑emergent, post-harvest, inter-row)